martinimass/visual-textual-analysis/README.md

 Each phase of the project shold have its own environment.
 We recommend to install different virtual environments.

   ### VISUAL FEATURE EXTRACTION:
-  - Install CAFFE Framework and all his dependencies
+  - Install [CAFFE Framework](https://github.com/BVLC/caffe) and all his dependencies

   ### TEXTUAL FEATURE EXTRACTION:
-  - Download and install the project TextBoxes (https://github.com/mathDR/reading-text-in-the-wild) with all dependencies
+  - Download and install the project [TextBoxes](https://github.com/mathDR/reading-text-in-the-wild) with all dependencies
-  - Download and install the project reading-text-in-the-wild (https://github.com/mathDR/reading-text-in-the-wild) with all dependencies
+  - Download and install the project [reading-text-in-the-wild](https://github.com/mathDR/reading-text-in-the-wild) with all dependencies
   - Download and install the project for Text Classification

 ## Dataset:
 - Download the dataset files;
-- Create the folder "dataset" and put dataset files inside that.
+- Create the `/dataset` folder  and put dataset files inside that.

 ## Run:
-Move to the bin folder and run the scripts from there.
+Move to the `/bin` folder and run the scripts from there.
 ### VISUAL FEATURE EXTRACTOR:

 ```